zealousweb/smart-showcase-for-google-reviews/README.md

 5. Click ‘Activate Plugin’ to activate it.

 # How To Use
-How to Configure the Smart Google Reviews Plugin
+How to Configure the Smart Showcase for Google Reviews Plugin

 **1. Install and Activate the Plugin**
 - Step 1: From your WordPress admin dashboard, navigate to Plugins > Add New.
-- Step 2: Search for Smart Google Reviews.
+- Step 2: Search for Smart Showcase for Google Reviews.
 - Step 3: Click Install Now, then Activate to activate the plug

-**For Smart Google Reviews > Connect with your Google**
+**For Smart Showcase for Google Reviews > Connect with your Google**

 ![Screenshot](assets/images/sgr-image-1.png)